ihsn/SDCPractice/measure_risk.rst

     - - - - - - - - - - -

-To compare DIS scores before and after applying SDC methods, it may be useful to use histograms or density plots of these scores.
-Example 4.8 shows how to generate histograms of the SUDA scores summarized in Example 4.7.
-The histogram is shown in Figure 4.2.
+To compare DIS scores before and after applying SDC methods, it may be useful to use histograms or density plots of these scores. :numref:`code48` shows how to generate histograms of the SUDA scores summarized in :numref:`code47`.
+The histogram is shown in :numref:`fig2`.
 All outputs relate to the data used in the example.
 In our case, we have not applied any SDC method to the data yet and thus have only the plots for the initial values.
 Typically, after applying SDC methods, one would recalculate the